altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "...
 So that's how it is."<br/>

 Just like a warrior riding on the foremost front alongside his grandson.
-The way he spoke was as interesting as telling a tale.
+The way he spoke was as interesting as telling a tale.<br/>

-It would be great if Regis could listen to him go on, but Evrard would start singing lullabies if he continued-- that's how Evrard looked.
+It would be great if Regis could listen to him go on, but Evrard would start singing lullabies if he continued-- that's how Evrard looked.<br/>

-Regis gave up and closed his eyes.
+Regis gave up and closed his eyes.<br/>

 "Hah...
 The things I must do are piled sky high."<br/>

-There wasn't much time left before the February 12th deadline.
+There wasn't much time left before the February 12th deadline.<br/>

-Only the feeling of frustration was spreading.
+Only the feeling of frustration was spreading.<br/>

-The stories he had read spun in his head.
+The stories he had read spun in his head.<br/>

-His body finally sunk into deep slumber after his exhaustion reached the limit.
+His body finally sunk into deep slumber after his exhaustion reached the limit.<br/>

 "Hmmm...?"<br/>

 "Ara."<br/>

-After opening his eyes, he saw Clarisse standing in the dull red light.
+After opening his eyes, he saw Clarisse standing in the dull red light.<br/>

 "...
 Is this...
 A dream?"<br/>